 Update: Both the Samsung Galaxy S8 and Galaxy S8 Plus now feature in our best Android phone roundup.
 Read on below to see where each of the new phones sit.

 There's one key way in which Android is massively different from its Apple-branded smartphone competition - the number of phones out there running Google's hot mobile OS.

-Samsung makes loads of them.
-Sony's making three every second.
-HTC is producing award-winning handsets, and LG is bringing up the supercheap superphone brigade.
-On top of that, there's a glut of other names in the mix, with the likes of Acer, ZTE, Huawei and OnePlus all offering cheap smartphones - and Google's gone high end with the Nexus range.
+The big names are all here; Samsung, Sony, HTC and LG are all right at the fore.
+On top of that, there's a glut of other names in the mix, with the likes of Lenovo, Motorola and OnePlus all offering cheap smartphones - and Google's gone high end with the new Pixel range.

 The many variations in screen size, processor power, software features and design makes finding the best Android phone for you extremely tough.

-To help find the best Android phone for you, we've rounded up the best Android handsets out there today, rating the phones on hardware performance, OS upgrade potential and, of course, how shiny and nice they are to have and boast about to work colleagues.
+To help find the most fitting Android phone for you, we've rounded up the best Android handsets out there today, rating the phones on hardware performance, OS upgrade potential and, of course, how shiny and nice they are to have and boast about to work colleagues.

 So here they are - the best Android phones money can buy today.
 For many, many different reasons.

 Biometrics aside, this is the best Android phone